?issue=all&type=all&year-from=&year-to=

 Journal article 16 Jan 2023

 By Julia SteetsA core task of humanitarian organizations: protect civilians from harm.
 How can practitioners do better?
-For one: Strengthen community capacities.… -
+One way would be to strengthen community capacities.… -

 Report 08 Jun 2022